umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Using-Interfaces-v9.md

 You would usually use this composition on both your `Home` and `Textpage` document types.
 Since both `Home` and `Textpage` will implement the generated `ISeoProperties` interface, you will still be able to use the simpler models builder syntax (e.g. `Model.PageTitle`).

-However, you wont be able to the the nice models builder syntax on any master template, since a master template need to be bound to a generic `IPublishedContent`.
+However, you won't be able to use the nice models builder syntax on any master template, since a master template needs to be bound to a generic `IPublishedContent`.
 So you'd have to resort to the *ever-so-slightly* clumsier `Model.Value("pageTitle")` syntax to render these properties.
 It is possible to solve this issue of master templating, by using partial views, to render the SEO specific properties.

 ## Render with a partial